svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > • b is the request body.

 > A request type t is any of the following five REST-allowed values: PUT (create or update), POST (create or update), GET (read, list or query), DELETE (delete), PATCH (update).
 The resource path p is a string identifying a cloud resource and its parent hierarchy.
 Typically, p is a (non-empty) sequence matching the regular expression (/hresourceTypei/hresourceNamei/)+ where resourceType denotes the type of a cloud resource and resourceName is the specific name of the resource of that type.

+> Active property checking versus passive monitoring.
+As discussed earlier, the checkers we define extend the search space explored by the main driver with additional test cases aimed at triggering and detecting specific rule violations.
+In contrast, passive runtime monitoring of these rules in conjunction with the main driver, i.e., without executing those new tests, would likely be unable to detect rule violations.

 * Capturing and Enhancing In Situ System Observability for Failure Detection